Skip to Content

 The seven additional 1000 litre tanks are linked to a variety of plumbing configurations and pre-treatment devices including:

 Each of these seven tanks have equally spaced top and bottom sampling taps.

 The research laboratories of the School of Public Health on the Wellington Campus are well equipped for water quality monitoring in the fields of microbiology, chemistry, molecular biology, cyanobacteria, and ecotoxicology.
 The very close proximity of these laboratories to the rain water tanks facilitates the collection, processing and analysis of water samples.
 The staff have considerable expertise in laboratory techniques for the isolation and identification of indicator organisms, pathogens, chemicals and agents in recreational and drinking waters.
 The water research laboratory has gained national and international recognition for its research work with the defined substrate technologies Enterolertä and Colilertä for water quality monitoring.
 Based largely on Massey University Wellington research, Enterolertä is now the Ministry for the Environment’s recommended method for monitoring marine recreational waters and Colilertä is the Ministry of Health’s referee method for monitoring drinking water quality.
 Similarly, major research on toxic cyanobacteria, especially in terms of the identification of toxic species, characterization of the toxins and methodology for routine monitoring of water bodies has been carried out in School of Public Health laboratories at Wellington.
-The detection, isolation and genetic analysis of Cryptosporidium and Giardia in water samples is carried out on the Palmerston North campus in the laboratories of the Institute of Molecular Biosciences (IMBS) and the Institute of Veterinary Animal and Biomedical Sciences (IVABS).
+The detection, isolation and genetic analysis of Cryptosporidium and Giardia in water samples is carried out on the Palmerston North campus in the laboratories of the Institute of Molecular Biosciences (IMBS) and the School of Veterinary Science.